arimah/condict/README.md

 ## Code structure

-The eventual goal of Condict is to be distributable as a standalone Electron app, as well as separate server and admin area components for websites.
+The eventual goal of Condict is to be distributable as a standalone Electron app, as well as a separate server package for shared dictionary use (e.g. on your own website).
 Condict is made up of many packages, which are found in [packages/](./packages).

 * [app](./packages/app): The main Condict frontend (the Electron app).
 * [graphql-typer](./packages/graphql-typer): Generates TypeScript type definitions from a GraphQL schema.